igoravelli/brazilian_soccer_championship_analysis/README.md

 Subsequently, the ETL process as well as the final tables will be presented in a detailed manner below.

 ![](./assets/datamodel_picture.png)
-*ERD of brasileirao championship data model*
+*Entity Relationship Diagram (ERD) of brasileirao_championship data model*

 <br>

-The entire model is represented [here](https://drive.google.com/file/d/1ejlKub_w4EP8wMyLYU0ykyO7PT3yaIc9/view?usp=sharing).
+@TODO[AINDA PRECISA DESSE LINK?]The entire model is represented [here](https://drive.google.com/file/d/1ejlKub_w4EP8wMyLYU0ykyO7PT3yaIc9/view?usp=sharing).

+@TODO: [REVISAR TODO O README]

+@TODO: [COLOCAR IMAGENS DAS TABELAS]

 ### ETL process
-After the completion of the extraction phase, the data transformation step was initiated.
+After the completion of the extraction phase, the data transformation step is initiated.
 For this stage, an ETL process was developed using SQL to establish the data warehousing solution.
 Given the structure of the raw data, the dimensional modeling "star schema" was chosen as the optimal option to address the business questions.

 For data storage and the execution of all transformation steps, the BigQuery platform was employed.
 Within BigQuery, three layers were created to process the data according to the phase and data application.